eotles/TemporalTransformer/README.md

 ### Step 1.3: Hopper's dew_it function

 The last step for Hopper is calling the dew_it function.
-This function windows, partitions, aggregates, and normalizes data.
+This function *windows*, partitions, *aggregates*, and normalizes data.
 This is the last step of Hopper before handing the Hopper object off to Prepper. **The dt argument allows users to specify a time window they would like the data to be aggregated by.** The dt argument is flexible, allowing users to use unix time or a string for the value.
 For example, the following would all be valid values for dt. dt can be any unit of time: seconds, minutes, hours, days, weeks, months, years.
 The dt argument can also be an integer/float, which will either be interpreted as seconds or simply a number, depending on whether your data has actual dates/times or relative times.
 Important to note that a month is considered exactly 30 days.
 ```python
 dt = "1 day"
 dt = "1 week"